BlessingEmejulu/Testimonials-Grid-Section/README.md

 ### Useful resources

-- [How to Take the Right Approach to Responsive Web Design](https://www.freecodecamp.org/news/taking-the-right-approach-to-responsive-web-design/) - This helped me to understand how to use media quries and right units for responsive web design.
+- [How to Take the Right Approach to Responsive Web Design](https://www.freecodecamp.org/news/taking-the-right-approach-to-responsive-web-design/) - This helped me to understand how to use media queries and right units for responsive web design.
 I really liked this pattern and will use it going forward.

 ## Author